byungjae89/MahalanobisAD-pytorch/README.md

 PyTorch implementation of [Modeling the Distribution of Normal Data in Pre-Trained Deep Features for Anomaly Detection](https://arxiv.org/abs/2005.14140).

-this paper presents an anomaly detection approach that consists of fitting a multivariate Gaussian to normal data in the pre-trained deep feature representations, using Mahalanobis distance as anomaly score.
+This paper presents an anomaly detection approach that consists of fitting a multivariate Gaussian to normal data in the pre-trained deep feature representations, using Mahalanobis distance as anomaly score.
-It is simple yet effective approach and achieves SOTA on `MVTec AD` dataset.
+It is a simple yet effective approach and achieves SOTA on `MVTec AD` dataset.

 ## Prerequisites
 * python 3.6+